jimmyquadros/odin-members/README.md

 # odin-members

 TODO:
-    Add css styling

     Add validation to all forms

     Update forms to reflect validation feedback

-    move login to top/minimal

-    make a membership option to appear for unverified logged in members

-    Add message model

-    create message form
+    messages display date

-    show messages
+    adjust messages styling

+    messages can be edited by original poster

-    limit what messages are shown
+    limit what messages are shown (pagination?)

     implement admin options to delete